Social Security Disability Insurance (often loosely defined as a federal, tax-supported federal

 Both programs must be applied for through the same procedures.

-SSDI benefits are available for qualified disabled workers who earn the minimum wage or who
+SSDI benefits are available for qualified disability support melbourne workers who earn the minimum wage or who

 are members of group rights groups that are designated as unemployed workers.
 SSI eligibility